awslabs/amazon-redshift-utils/src/Redshift-Auto-Encrypter-Utility/README.md

 1. Use new cluster as a destination cluster is recommended to avoid namespace clashes which may result in migration failure.

 2. Duplicate users and groups are not supported by the script on the new cluster.
-So, if for some reason the script failed after creating users and groups on the new cluster and the second time you run the script throws the below error:
+So, if for some reason the script failed after creating users and groups on the new cluster and the second time you run the script it throws the below error:

 ```bash
 'USER EXISTS OR GROUP EXISTS WITH THE SAME NAME'